Okhotsk: History

 In 1714, Peter the Great sent a party of shipbuilders to Okhotsk to provide faster access to the furs of Kamchatka.
-In 1715, they built the vessel Vostok and in 1716–17 Kozma Sokolov sailed it to Kamchatka.
-For the next 145 years Okhotsk was the main Russian seaport on the Pacific, supplying Kamchatka and other coastal settlements.
-In 1731 the Siberian Military Flotilla was established here.
+In 1715, they built the vessel Vostok, and in 1716–17, Kozma Sokolov sailed it to Kamchatka.
+For the next 145 years, Okhotsk was the main Russian seaport on the Pacific, supplying Kamchatka and other coastal settlements.
+In 1731, the Siberian Military Flotilla was established here.
 In 1736, Okhotsk was moved 2 mi downstream to a spit of land at the mouth of the Okhota River, converting the ostrog into a proper port.
 Vitus Bering's two Pacific expeditions (1725–1729 and 1733–1742) brought in large numbers of people, including the first scholars and expert sailors, and led to a great deal of building.
-In 1742 there were fifty-seven already established buildings, forty-five newer buildings in Bering's "expedition settlement," and eight ships in the harbor.
+In 1742, there were fifty-seven already-established buildings, forty-five newer buildings in Bering's "expedition settlement," and eight ships in the harbor.
 Anton de Vieira was the town's governor at that time; he was of Portuguese origin, son of a Jewish father and Christian mother.
-From 1737 to 1837 there was a salt works several kilometres west on the coast that produced 14–36 tons of salt annually; in 1827 it was worked by a hundred and fifty exiles and about a hundred guards and overseers.
+From 1737 to 1837, there was a salt works several kilometers west on the coast that produced 14–36 tons of salt annually; in 1827, it was worked by a hundred and fifty exiles and about a hundred guards and overseers.

 Bering's men found valuable sea otters east of Kamchatka, and fur hunters began island-hopping along the Aleutian Islands.
 Furs were brought back to Okhotsk and carried inland, mostly to be sold to the Chinese at Kyakhta.
 The Russian-American Company was founded in 1799 with its base at Okhotsk, which brought in more money to the town.
 In 1822 the Scottish traveler Captain John Cochrane ranked Okhotsk just after Barnaul as the neatest, cleanest, and most pleasant town he had seen in Siberia.